Choosing an Itinerary

 Find Marrakesh Hostels Near Djemaa el Fna Square

-Many visitors to Africa head straight to the Eastern part of the country.
-It's easy to find an international flight into Nairobi.
+Many visitors to Africa head straight to the Eastern region of the continent.
+It's easy to find an international flight into Nairobi, Kenya.
 From there you can enjoy a safari in Masai Mara or head south into Tanzania to Mount Kilimanjaro.
 Malawi is known as a friendly and welcoming country and it's a great place to linger for a while before heading on into South Africa.
+But don't miss Ethiopia, as it offers amazing cultures,

 South Africa is a hub of international flights and makes for an easy entry point.
 While you're around the southern tip of this great continent you can explore South Africa, Botswana, and Namibia, all of which are quite fascinating and unique countries.
 The transportation in some areas is surprisingly good, but for remote destinations you may be better off hiring a private car and driver.
 This will cut down on some of the hassle and allow you to see a little more.